VERNA CARPET – Redesign by Parsineweb

 This pattern is mostly woven by the Turkmen of Yamut.
 “Aina” is a Turkish word meaning mirror.
 As all the components and motifs of this design are symmetrical or mirror-like.
 You can see in this pattern and its components, they are symmetrical or mirror-like.

-Turkmen silk rug
+Aina Gul, Turkmen rug

 In Raz and Jargalan province of North Khorasan, the double-sided silk carpet is woven.
 As can be guessed from the name of this carpet, both sides of this carpet are woven from silk.
 This carpet is beyond the rest of the handmade carpets of Iran due to its special features.
 This carpet is woven from natural silk fibers and is very valuable.
 Currently, Turkmen’s double-sided silk carpet is registered worldwide.